li1jkdaw/LPCNet_parallel/README.md

 # gaussian_lpcnet
-Gaussian LPCNet vocoder
+Speech samples synthesized with Gaussian LPCNet vocoder are posted in this repository.
-Checking ssh connection...